IBM/z_ansible_collections_samples/z_appliance_control_center/acc_install_ansible/README.md

   the `admin_password` is the ACC's `lpar_password`.
 These are the ACC's SSC LPAR's credentials.
 With `hmc_connected: true`, the playbook will automatically set the credentials of the LPAR and install ACC on the LPAR.
-With `hmc_connected: false`, these credentials must be provided by the HMC admin who has activated the LPAR in SSC Installer mode.
-These credentials are equal to `Administrator user ID` and `Administrator password` on the image activation profile on the HMC.
+With `hmc_connected: false`, these credentials must be provided by the HMC admin who has activated the LPAR in SSC Installer mode and they represent the `Administrator user ID` and `Administrator password` configured in the image activation profile on the HMC.

   These credentials are used by ACC-admin later as well, when initializing ACC.
   Moreover, the password must adhere to the following rules: